Powerlearnproject/se-day1-assignment-Liya-dotcom/README.md

   training data.
   Increased flexibility - A prompt engineer can create prompts with domain-neutral instructions highlighting logical links and broad patterns.
   Developer control - Prompt engineering gives developers more control over users' interactions with the AI.
-  Effective prompts provide intent and establish context to the large language models.
+  Effective prompts provide intent and establish context for the large language models.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.